FRC2539/wpilib-pkgbuild/README.md

 wpilib-pkgbuild
 ===============

-Arch Linux PKGBUILD for building WPILib
+An Arch Linux PKGBUILD for WPILib

+It will install WPILib from the official repository.